lynnfaraday/aresmush.com/tutorials/install/custom-server.md

 Because AresMUSH has different needs than Penn or Tiny, most dedicated "MUSH Hosting" plans won't work.
 They won't have enough resources or the right software packages.
 Instead, you'll want to get a Virtual Private Server (VPS) or similar sort of setup that will let you install the software you need.

+{% warning %}
+The automated install scripts **only** work on the supported environment - a stand-alone Digital Ocean droplet with only a single MUSH running on it.
+If you're using a different environment, **do not** try to run the install scripts directly.
+Refer to them as a guide for what needs to be done, and adjust the specific steps needed for your environment.
+{% endwarning %}

 This article details the system requirements to help you find the right server and get everything set up.

 {% include toc.html %}